 The soaking technique is best for thick, hard-to-break in saddles such as the Brooks Professional.
 For most leather saddles, the pour-and-rub technique is adequate.
 A saddle needs baptism by immersion only once.
 After that, some oil should be poured onto the saddle and rubbed in by hand every few weeks.
 Once the saddle has become soft and comfortable, it is only necessary to oil it lightly every few months to keep it from drying out.

 Many leather saddles are dyed black.
-Oiling the saddle will partially dissolve the dye, which will stain on your clothes.
+Oiling the saddle will partially dissolve the dye, which will stain your clothes.
 This is why cycling shorts are black.
 Wear light colors at your own risk!
 If you must wear day-glo pink shorts, put a seat cover on the saddle.

 Light colored leather saddles, such as the Brooks "Honey" models, will be darkened by any treatment you apply, but don't stain clothing as much.

 Note: treatment and break-in of leather saddles is not an exact science, and there are those that claim that some of the products I've listed are harmful to leather.
 If absolute safety is your primary concern, using Brooks Proofide according to directions is probably the best approach...but you may find that the break-in period is unnecessarily long with this approach.